jmasonlee/jaybazuzi.github.io/_posts/TDDs-legacy-cousin.md

 The test will take a lot of work to write, won't be readable, and will execute too much code, making it sensitive to unrelated changes.

 In both of these cases, the approach we would take in Red/Green/Refactor TDD would be to write a test that takes a smaller step to get to green faster.
-But in gnarly code we would take so much work to go from Red to Green that TDD stops being viable.
+In gnarly code, finding and making all the small steps needed to make these changes would take so much work that TDD stops being viable.

 # TDD's Legacy Cousins

-The challenges described by Hyrum's Law and the challenges of gnarly code make it difficult to apply TDD in legacy systems.
+The challenges described by Hyrum's Law, and the challenges of gnarly code, make it difficult to apply TDD in legacy systems.
-Developers working in these systems need a different set of tools to give them confidence in the changes they're making and express the same underlying values as TDD such as:
+Developers working in these systems need a different set of tools that will give them confidence in the changes they're making.
+While these tools don't strictly fit the definition of TDD above, they are based in the same underlying values, such as:

 - working in tiny, safe increments
 - fast feedback